-In Lightroom, select all the pictures in your pano and right click on them in the thumbnail strip and choose Photo Merge > Panorama.
+In Lightroom, select all the pictures in your pano and right-click on them in the thumbnail strip and choose Photo Merge > Panorama.
 Now Lightroom will do its work.

 Finish the pano

 You can finish the picture however you like.
 If you used Lightroom, then you’ve got a DNG file to work with and that has lots of color and tone options available.
-Personally, I like to use Aurora HDR to finish the picture because it makes the most of tones and has terrific effects.
+Personally, I like to use Aurora HDR to finish the picture because it makes the most of the tones and has terrific effects.
 A picture like this has a lot of dynamic range, and even though it’s only one exposure, Aurora can help maximize the tonal range and yield terrific contrast.